gruppe-i-co-design/paper/paper.md

 ### IP Implementation

-In the IP-implementation, we followed the _Vivado Quick Start Tutorial_ [@gericota2020] and made some necessary changes in some files.
+In the IP-implementation, we followed the _Vivado Quick Start Tutorial_ by Gericota for creating, packaging and controlling an IP [@gericotaip2020].

 We declared some output ports and port mapped those in the `selection_sort_IP_v1_0.vhd`.
 Next, we made a component declaration and created some signals for inputs and outputs in `selection_sort_IP_v1_0_S00_AXI.vhd`.
 The VHDL description files created for the hardware implementation of the selection sort algorithm we copied those files into the IP directory and created a new AXI4 Peripheral for IP.

 After this, we created a new block design to integrate our IP, added, and customized the `ZYNQ7 Processing System`.
 Our next step was that we added `selection_sort_IP_v1_0.vhd` into our design and created HDL Wrapper.
 Further, we added the sort controller and the block memory IP blocks into our design.
 The block memory generator is the previously explained external RAM and the sort controller enables us to inspect the memory after it has been sorted.
 This is done by simply enabling our software running on the ZYNQ processor to read the memory through AXI.